aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/saving-file-to-response-object/_index.md

             let response = null;

             if (response != null) {
-                // Server-side streaming scenario (not used in browser example)
+                // Server‑side streaming scenario (not used in browser example)
-                // Save in Excel2003 XLS format to response stream with options const options = new XlsSaveOptions();
+                // Save in Excel 2003 XLS format to response stream with options const options = new XlsSaveOptions();
                 workbook.save(response, "output.xls", AsposeCells.ContentDisposition.Inline, options);
                 response.end();